oaeproject/Hilary/README.md

 #### Change the docker-compose DNS entries

-This same DNS information must be made explicit be done in the `docker-compose.yml` file, to make sure that the `oae-hilary` container can connect to the `oae-nginx` container holding HTTP server (for instance, for preview processing purposes).
+This same DNS information must be made explicit in the `docker-compose.yml` file, to make sure that the `oae-hilary` container can connect to the `oae-nginx` container holding HTTP server (for instance, for preview processing purposes).
 Go to the file and look for the following section:

 ```
 extra_hosts: